 There are tons of great WordPress theme options on the web, and it can be a bit overwhelming when choosing a WordPress theme.
 For ideas of what theme you might want checkout these tips and lists from our authors:

-Once you find a theme that you love (we love our Total multipurpose WordPress theme personally) you can install it.
+Once you find a theme that is right for your website (for example we love our Total multipurpose WordPress theme personally) you can install it.
 When you upload your theme the installable WordPress file should be in a .zip format.

 Simply click the button to Choose File and browser for you theme zip, then click Install Now.

-To fix this simply log back into your Cloudways Server Manager console and click on Setting & Packages.
-Bump up your file upload size to 20 MB and then click save.
+To fix this simply log back into your Cloudways account, click on the Servers section, select the server you’re using and click on Settings & Packages.
+Then just bump up your file upload size to 20 MB and click save.

 Now go back to your WordPress installation, re-upload the theme zip file and click Install Now.
 Everything should go smoothly and you should see the theme confirmation page like the one above.
 Just click to activate the theme!
 With a new theme in place you can start adding content or you could install a few handy WordPress plugins.